 If you have ever found the concept of “finding your voice” difficult, I understand.
-For a long time, I didn’t share a lot of my experiences or truth online.
+For a long time, I didn’t share a lot of my experiences or my truth online.
 The main thing holding me back was fear.

-I was terrified to share my views on fitness (and the need for more inclusivity), race, and feminism because the last thing I wanted to be labeled as was another “angry black woman.”
+I was terrified to share my views on fitness (and the need for more inclusivity), race, and feminism because the last thing I wanted to be labeled as was another “angry Black woman.”
 As a recovering perfectionist, I found the idea even more difficult because I really wanted people to like me.